 Congratulatory messages are issued on the following occasions:

-- birthdays - The Queen sends messages to individuals on the occasion of their 100th and 105th birthdays and then every year thereafter
+- birthdays - The Queen sends messages to individuals on the occasion of their 100th and 105th birthdays and then every year after

-- wedding anniversaries - you can request that The Queen sends her congratulations on Diamond (60th), 65th and Platinum (70th) wedding anniversaries and every year thereafter
+- wedding anniversaries - you can request that The Queen sends her congratulations on Diamond (60th), 65th and Platinum (70th) wedding anniversaries and every year after

 Congratulatory messages consist of a card from Her Majesty.
 They come in a distinctive envelope, are sent special delivery through the Royal Mail and arrive, when possible, on the day of the anniversary.